 An earlier draft in the Convention merely read, "to exercise like authority over all places purchased for forts, etc." Madison noted that "Eldridge Gerry contended that this power might be made use of to enslave any particular State by buying up its territory and that the strongholds proposed would be a means of awing the State into an undue obedience to the General Government..."

-Madison said Mr. King then moved to "to insert after the word 'purchased' the words 'by the consent of the Legislature of the State.'
+Madison said that Mr. King then moved "to insert after the word 'purchased' the words 'by the consent of the Legislature of the State.'
 This would certainly make the power safe."

-Dr. Skousen Explains the Growth of Federal Power in Violation of the Constitution
+Growth of Federal Land Holdings in Violation of the Constitution

 It would also appear that this provision gives each state the right to assume title to all lands within its boundaries which the federal government is not using for the purposes specified in this section.